Contents

 Wildlife density

 Tanzania is the leader in this category.
-With 22 national parks and game reserves like Selous, which is the largest game reserve in Africa.
+With 22 national parks and game reserves, including Selous, the largest game reserve in Africa.
 40% of its land is dedicated to conservation

 Great migration duration

 Wildebeest spend 90% of their time migrating within the Serengeti National Park.
-So visiting Tanzania offers a greater chance to experience migration than in Kenya.
+Visiting Tanzania offers a greater chance to observe migration than visiting Kenya.

 See the wildebeest migration calendar